manastalukdar/manastalukdar.github.io/website/pages/about/recruiters.md

 ### What would interest me?

-- A role heading the engineering organization for an earlier stage startup (ideally series A or B) with growth trajectory.
+- A role heading the engineering organization for an earlier stage startup <!--(ideally series A or B)--> with growth trajectory.
 - Solving problems broadly at the intersection of **large-scale distributed systems, data infrastructure and AI/ML**.
 - Working with people who value hard work, integrity, trust and mutual respect.
 - The reward of going on a journey towards collective accomplishment.